-Explicitly, our findings are summarized in Table 1 where we introduced a notion of dimension for $c_2$s (see Definition \ref{defdim}).
+Explicitly, our findings are summarized in Table \ref{tab1} where we introduced a notion of dimension for $c_2$s (see Definition \ref{defdim}).
 In case of a modular correspondence the dimension of the $c_2$ is the weight of the modular form minus 1.
+The correspondence is proved in \cite{K3} for the weight 3 level 7 of dimension 2.
+More proved results are in \cite{Lproofs} for the [weight, level] modular forms [3, 8], [3, 12], [4, 13], [6, 7].
+All data in \cite{BSmod} and in this article are conjectural and proved only up to the primes indicated as superscripts in Table \ref{tab1}.

-Note that most $c_2$s are not in Table 1 because they could not be identified as constants, Legendre symbols, or Fourier coefficients of modular forms.
-Explicitly, we conjecture that unidentified sequences begin at $c_2$-dimension 4 in $\phi^4$ and $c_2$-dimension 3 in non-$\phi^4$ (see Conjecture \ref{condim23}).
+Note that most $c_2$s are not in Table \ref{tab1} because they could not be identified as constants, Legendre symbols, or Fourier coefficients of modular forms.
+Concretely, we conjecture that unidentified sequences begin at $c_2$-dimension 4 in $\phi^4$ and $c_2$-dimension 3 in non-$\phi^4$ (see Conjecture \ref{condim23}).